StephenAnokye94/Customer_Satisfaction_SentimentAnalysis/README.md

 effectiveness rating as effectiveness, these are all the categorical data.
 The 10-star patient rating recorded as rating is a numerical data.
 Finally, the text data include the patients side effects as sideEffectsReview and patient benefits from the drugs they are on as benefitsReview.

+### Data Prepration
+Both the training and testing datasets came in .TSV files which stands for tab-separated values, it is a file commonly used by spreadsheet applications to exchange data between databases as stated by website fileinfo.com.
+I converted it to a .CSV file with python and exported it so I can have the CSV file saved.
+After converting the file to .CSV I noticed a column was added that was not present in the dataset description.
+I also did not see the need for this new column called “Unnamed: 0” so I dropped it before proceeding.
+I went ahead to do some data cleaning such as checking for NAs, I only identified NAs in the training data set and removed them as I saw no point in generating values for people.
+I felt that will not be a true representation, and since it was a little part of the data set, I did not mind removing it.
+Another thing I did for data preparation was on removing stopwords for wordcloud.
+This ensured I had a display of high occurring words devoid of unnecessary words.
+I also went on to put the text in columns I used for the models I created from the various algorithms into lowercase and did some stemming as well.
+I think the stemming helped optimize the training of the models as it reduced the different forms of the same words that were present.